fenago/android-internals/lab_guides/lab6_setup_create_avd.md

 Windows, macOS or Linux machines.
 The Android Emulator runs the Android operating system in a virtual machine called an Android Virtual Device (AVD).
-The AVD contains the full [Android software stack](https://source.android.com/devices/architecture), and it runs as if it were on a physical device.
+The AVD contains the full [Android software stack], and it runs as if it were on a physical device.
 Figure 1 is a diagram of the Android Emulator\'s high-level architecture.
 For more information about the emulator, see [Run apps on the Android